 - I will ensure that aspects of my location visits do not compromise others – I will park vehicles in a responsible manner ensuring that I do not restrict access for others visiting, going about their business or emergency services.

-- I am patient and courteous with non-photographers visiting a scene.
+- I am patient and courteous with photographers and non-photographers alike visiting a scene.
 I am creative and can adjust my expectations of the images I planned to make.
 I am open to new ideas as they present themselves to me.

 - I am aware of my position and how it may interfere with the ability of the photographers and non-photographers around me to enjoy a scene.